eleda77/eleda77.github.io/docs/vocab_list.md

 **scrimshaw** - carved or engraved articles made originally by American whalers usually from baleen or whale teeth

 **scringe** - cringe, flinch; to flog the water in fishing (scringeing)

+**scriptorium** - a room, as in a monastery, library, or other institution, where manuscripts are stored, read, or copied

 **scritter** - I think Pratchett just made this up